 Furthermore, the proposal should be reinforced by adding in the final text that Member States can not introduce different ceilings for national residents and non-national residents.

 Key points of the position paper:

-- Different ceilings for cash payments in business-to-consumer transactions go against the internal market principles, have serious economic impact and can be a cause of money laundering.
+- The current different ceilings for cash payments in business to consumer transactions go against the internal market principles, have serious economic impact and can be a cause of money laundering.

-- Cash restriction limits often differ also within the Member States creating unjustified discriminations between residents and non-residents.
+- Cash restriction limits often differ within the Member States creating unjustified discriminations among EU citizens between residents and non-residents.

 - Due to its market structure, the jewellery sector is particularly exposed to the current lack of harmonisation in the cash limit rules within the EU.